 Eat is Greek

-When I went to Greece in 2018, I had gyros for the first time and ohmygoodness.
-Ever since, I have been desperate to try Eat is Greek, a traditional Greek street food van in MK in a mission to find a dish to transport me back to the Ionian islands.
+Eat is Greek, a traditional Greek street food van in MK in a mission to find a dish to transport me back on holiday to the Ionian islands.
 Gyros are like a Greek kebab; a pitta filled with tzatziki, meat (usually pork or chicken) fresh onion, tomato, and CHIPS.
 I know.
 It sounds like heaven and it IS heaven.

-The people behind Good Times Cafe are the people who have brought street food to MK and I will forever be grateful to them for it!
-However, I will also forever be grateful to them for creating the greatest cheese toasties of ALL TIME.
-I don’t think I have ever seen so much cheese go into a toastie.
-A toastie that has two thick slices of bread buttered on both sides, and a fist full of cheese and also comes with a variety of fillings.
-Good Times’ classic four cheese and
+Good Times Café have created the BEST cheese toasties EVER.
+I don’t think I have ever seen so much cheese go into a toastie!
+Two thick slices of bread buttered on both sides, and a fist full of cheese and a variety of fillings.

 Made in Sud